nevanscott/uxui0120/_homework/sketch-basics.md

 ## Suggested Additional Plugins

 [Anima Toolkit](https://animaapp.github.io/)
 : a Plugin that integrates seamlessly into Sketch with various powerful features: [Layout](https://docs.animaapp.com/v3/layout/), a way to build responsive designs inside Sketch.
-[Prototype], a feature that let's you create links, breakpoints and smart layers to preview in a website.
+[Prototype](https://docs.animaapp.com/v3/prototype/), a feature that let's you create links, breakpoints and smart layers to preview in a website.
 And [Export](https://docs.animaapp.com/v3/export/) a paid feature that enables you to export both HTML & CSS files directly out of Sketch.

 [Sketch Runner](https://sketchrunner.com/)
 : Sketch Runner helps you to get around Sketch quicker by giving you an intuitive interface to supercharge your daily workflow.
 Stop searching through your menu & start running commands directly from your keyboard.